vinaysannaiah/OpenCV_Projs/README.md

 ## 2. Face and Eye detector

-  -- Here I have developed a program which detects the user's face aswel s their eyes by using their system's Internal webcam.
+  -- Here I have developed a program which detects the user's face aswell as their eyes by using their system's Internal webcam.

-  -- Here we shall create a rectangle around the detected face and make it as our rgion of interest to detett the eyes instead of looking      all over the image, using the OpenCV tools.
+  -- Here we shall create a rectangle around the detected face and make it as our region of interest to detect the eyes instead of looking all over the image, using the OpenCV tools.

   -- This program uses the well known Viola-Jones Algorithm which is basically used for face recognition.